THE ULTIMATE GUIDE TO SEEING THE NORTHERN LIGHTS IN ICELAND

 2. Plan the length of your stay in Iceland wisely

 The Northern Lights tend to be very active for 2-3 nights, then quiet for 4-5 nights, in ongoing cycles.
-The longer
+The longer your stay the higher your chances.

 3. Book your tour for the first night of your stay